DRAGON AGRO PRODUCTS

 • Rubus 'Kiowa' pp 9861- thorny-fruiting season: zone 6-10 Early June.
 Can produce berries up to 3" long.

-• Rubus ‘Natchez’ PPAF - ; Thorless-fruiting season: Early June.
+• Rubus ‘Natchez’ PPAF - ; Thornless-fruiting season: Early June.
 Zone 6-9, Early producer with high quality fruit, performs great in containers and is disease resistant

-• Rubus ‘Ouachita’ PP 17162 -Thorless-Fruitng season: Mid June.
+• Rubus ‘Ouachita’ PP 17162 -Thornless-Fruitng season: Mid June.
 Medium size plump berries, great hardiness and disease resistance.

-• Rubus 'Prime Jan' pp 15,788 - Thorny-fruiting season: Sept-Fall.
-Zones 4-8.
+• Rubus 'Prime Ark'45' pp 22,449 - Thorny-primocane fruiting Zones 4-8.
 An ever bearing variety that produces on one year old canes.

 • Rubus 'Brazo' -thorny-fruiting season: Mid June.
 Zones 7-9 The texas standard for decades, great producer of large delicious berries.